pymupdf/PyMuPDF/docs/faq.rst

             words: list of words as created by 'get_textWords()'
             rect: rectangle to consider (usually the full page)
         Returns:
             List of recovered words.
-Same format as 'getTextWords', but left out block, line and word number - a list of items of the following format:
+Same format as 'get_text_words', but left out block, line and word number - a list of items of the following format:
             [x0, y0, x1, y1, "word"]
         """